PubInv/euler-notebook/README.md

 If you add additional users, ensure `clientObj.id` is a unique integer in the `.user-info.json` file for each user.

+### Step 5: Build and run

-Step 5: Install dependencies, build, run unit tests, and run the euler-notebook server:
+This will install dependencies, build, run unit tests, and run the euler-notebook server.

 ```bash
 scripts/go
 ```

-Step 6: Open a browser to [localhost](http://localhost).
+### Step 6: Open euler-notebook in a browser

+Point your browser to [localhost](http://localhost).
 Log in with the username and password from step 4.
-Enjoy!

 We actively encourage you to send us feedback about these instructions and your experience with Euler Notebook.
+Thank you!

 See the `Development` section below for more information about running locally.